rwgk/numba/docs/source/reference/pysupported.rst

 Inner function and closure
 '''''''''''''''''''''''''''

-Numba now supports inner functions as long as they are non-recursive and only called locally, but not passed as argument or returned as result.
+Numba supports inner functions as long as they are non-recursive.
 The use of closure variables (variables defined in outer scopes) within an inner function is also supported.

 Recursive calls